ers6/ia_scanning_labor_data/access-ia-metadata-records/README.md

 You can locate the script in the gets_collection_data function in [get_center_data.py](https://github.com/ers6/ia_scanning_labor_data/blob/516fe1ad2d14e1fa8e71ba74e31ebf9c349f2329/access-ia-metadata-records/get_center_data.py).
 Please note that these are not all the collections in Internet Archive.
 Rather, they are the largest text collections with the fewest overlapping titles as one text can be a member of multiple collections.
 View the results of [these queries here](https://wustl.app.box.com/folder/271952490091).
 Using this method, we generated a list of 110 unique entries in the `scanningcenter` field.

 ## Metadata Set Collection
 On 2023-06-06, we queried the IA API for a list of items that contained one of the 110 values in the `scanningcenter` field.
-For every item with one of the 110 `scanningcenter` values, we collected the following metadata fields:
+For every item with one of the 110 `scanningcenter` values, we used the `gets_center_data` [python function](https://github.com/ers6/ia_scanning_labor_data/blob/99eb04d13bea6a5a9bb153c29f777b5958c16a18/access-ia-metadata-records/get_center_data.py) to collect the following metadata fields:

 - [`identifier`](https://archive.org/developers/metadata-schema/index.html#identifier) a unique identifier for the resource.
 A required field.
 - [`sponsor`](https://archive.org/developers/metadata-schema/index.html#sponsor) the organization that paid for the resource to be scanned.
 Optional.
 - [`scandate`](https://archive.org/developers/metadata-schema/index.html#scandate) the date on which the resource was scanned for ingest into IA.
 Usually automatically uploaded from a scribe machine.